EleutherAI/lm-evaluation-harness/lm_eval/tasks/global_mmlu/README.md

 Abstract: `https://arxiv.org/abs/2412.03304`

-Global-MMLU-Lite is designed for efficient evaluation of multilingual models in 15 languages, including English.
-It includes 200 Culturally Sensitive (CS) and 200 Culturally Agnostic (CA) samples per language.
-The samples in Global-MMLU-Lite are corresponding to languages which are fully human translated or post-edited in the original [Global-MMLU dataset](https://huggingface.co/datasets/CohereForAI/Global-MMLU) 🌍.
+Global-MMLU-Lite is a balanced collection of culturally sensitive and culturally agnostic MMLU tasks.
+It is designed for efficient evaluation of multilingual models in 15 languages (including English).
+Only languages with human translations and post-edits in the original [Global-MMLU](https://huggingface.co/datasets/CohereForAI/Global-MMLU) 🌍 dataset have been included in the lite version.

 Homepage: `https://huggingface.co/datasets/CohereForAI/Global-MMLU-Lite`